-Course Outcomes: At the end of the course, the student will be able to

-C01 Able to verify some of the theoretical concepts learnt in the theory courses.
-CO1 Trained in carrying out precise measurements and handling sensitive equipment.
+Course Ou atcomes: At the end of the course, the student will be able to CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
+CO2 Trained in carrying out precise measurements and handling sensitive equipment.
 CO3 understand the methods used for estimating and dealing with experimental uncertainties and systematic "errors."
 CO4 Learn to draw conclusions from data and develop skills in experimental design.
-CO5 Write a technical report which communicates scientific information in a clear and concise manner.